It’s a little daunting how much power customers can wield over small businesses with nothing more than a seething 1-star review.

 With this perspective, an offshoot of the age-old adage of ‘the customer is always right,’ you’ll always put yourself in a position to improve your services.
 And, at the very least, you’ll end up minimizing the chances of a similar type of negative review coming in.

-Having an exceptional customer service approach such as the one Reliable Couriers, a Same Day Delivery & Rush Courier Services has, will allow you to avoid bad reviews from the get-go and get positive ones like the following example:
+Having an exceptional customer service approach such as the one Reliable Couriers has will allow you to avoid bad reviews from the get-go and get positive ones like the following example:

 Functionally, it’s rare for customers to be truly badly intentioned.
 Don’t get me wrong; these people do exist.
 But if 0.01% of your customers want nothing more than fire and brimstone, that’s simply not enough to justify an equally guns-blazing approach.